Pancreatitis Diet Food List

 If you have recurrent attacks of pancreatitis and continued pain, your healthcare provider may have you experiment with your daily fat intake to see if your symptoms improve.

-Approximately 80% of pancreatitis cause is alcohol abuse.
+Approximately 80% of pancreatitis cases are caused by alcohol abuse.

 Even though the diet does not cause pancreatitis directly, it can lead to certain conditions associated with the illness, such as gallstones and increased lipid levels.